Donald Trump's ancestors changed their surname from "Drumpf" to "Trump." See Example( s )

 Trump’s German wine-growing ancestors were named Drumpf, according to journalist Gwenda Blair’s book “The Trumps: Three Generations That Built An Empire.”
 The family changed the name at some point during the Thirty Years’ War.
 America was first introduced to the Trump brand, however, by Donald’s father, Fred C. Trump, who named his real estate company and supermarket chains “Trump” and drove a navy blue Cadillac with “FCT” license plates.

-To confuse the issue, a September 2015 New York Times profile reported that Trump's grandfather used "Drumpf" after emigrating:
+Confusing the issue, a September 2015 New York Times profile reported that Donald Trump’s grandfather had used the surname “Drumpf” after immigrating to the U.S.:

 Speculation over when “Drumpf” became “Trump” wasn’t new, either.
 A 19 April 2011 International Business Times article claimed it was Frederick Trump who altered the spelling: